Mid Wales Bowling Association

 5. Clubs failing to fulfil a fixture in the competition shall be eliminated from the competition and all their match scores involving other clubs shall be expunged.

 7. A win shall count for 6 points and a draw for 3 points.
 Each winning rink will count as 2 points and drawing rink 1 point.
 At the end of the season the team with the most points will be declared League Champions.
 In the event of a tie the team with the highest shot difference will be taken into consideration.
-At the termination of each match, responsible officers of both clubs shall sign a declaration of the result and forward it to the results co-ordinator within 48 hours of the match finishing, or both club secretaries can email the result to the results co-ordinator.
+At the termination of each match, responsible officers of both clubs shall sign a declaration of the result and forward it to the results co-ordinator within 48 hours of the match finishing, or both club secretaries can email or text the result to the results co-ordinator.

 Veterans League